enbility/ship-go/analysis-docs/detailed-analysis/IMPROVEMENT_SUGGESTIONS.md

 ### 2025-07-08
 - Updated double connection prevention logic status to reflect implemented logging enhancements
 - Marked enhanced diagnostic logging as completed
+- Verified Linear Connection Lookup is already optimized with O(1) map access - marked as resolved

 This document provides a comprehensive analysis of potential improvements and issues found in the ship-go codebase, integrating findings from implementation quality analysis and TLS security analysis.